OpenRoberta/openroberta-lab/README.md

   * install python
   * pip install uflash

-The crossompiler need resources to work properly (header files, libraries, ...).
+The crossompiler needs resources to work properly (header files, libraries, ...).
 These resources change little over time and are stored in a repository of its own:

     https://github.com/OpenRoberta/ora-cc-rsc.git